williamsconcepts/personal-site/content/blogPosts/drafts/2019/08-14-2019--time-to-change-up-my-blog.md

 It's so cool to observe my own progress.
 Now time to enjoy the adventure of personal-site 2.0.

 If you'd like to follow my progress, stay tuned to this blog!
 I'll share new posts on my social media.
-You can follow me anywhere at @jacobdcastro.
+You can follow me anywhere at @boobaeblog.
 Or click the icons below for your preferred social network.

 Please check out the [Github repo](https://github.com/williamsconcepts/personal-site "Website Repository") too!
 I'm super open to feedback and pull requests are always welcome!